Joey Tribbiani: Season 3

 He goes back to stage acting in season 3 appearing in a play called Boxing Day opposite love interest Kate Miller.
 The play seems to start out as a conventional drama but ends with Joey's character "Victor" being taken from his apartment by aliens.
 In Season Four, he lands a small one-scene movie role as a cop, playing his scene opposite Charlton Heston.

 Some of Joey's other jobs have included selling Christmas trees, dressing as Santa Claus and as a Christmas elf, working as a tour guide at the Museum of Natural History where Ross worked, offering perfume samples to customers at a department store, and as a Roman warrior at Caesars Palace in Las Vegas.

 Joey is also briefly employed at Central Perk as a waiter.
 Facing a dry spell in his career as an actor, Joey is persuaded by Gunther, the manager, to take a job serving coffee.
 At first, Joey tries to hide his new job from his friends, but they eventually figure it out.
 He does not like the work but, true to his nature, soon finds a way to use his position to meet and ingratiate himself to attractive women by giving them free food, although Gunther quickly puts a stop to it.
-Joey doesn't take his job seriously and spends a lot of his working hours sitting and talking to his friends.
+Joey does not take his job seriously, and spends a lot of his working hours sitting and talking to his friends.
 Eventually, he is fired for closing the coffeehouse in the middle of the day to go to an audition while Gunther was running a personal errand.
 Rachel later persuades Gunther to give Joey back his job, but once Joey finds more steady acting jobs he eventually just stops showing up.
 His absence is barely noticed.
 In a later episode, Joey realizes he forgot to tell Gunther he quit; Gunther replies that he would have eventually fired him anyway.

 Season 5

-Joey had some bad luck in terms of his acting career.
+Joey has some bad luck in terms of his acting career.
 In Season Five, he is cast in the independent film Shutter Speed, but it is shut down before filming began in Las Vegas.
-He was also fired from a Burger King commercial.
-He filmed a role in a Law & Order episode that was cut from the completed episode—Joey was only "seen" as a corpse in a body bag.
+He is also fired from a Burger King commercial.
+He films a role in a Law & Order episode that was cut from the completed episode—Joey is only "seen" as a corpse in a body bag.